COVID-19 Frequently Asked Questions

 - What is being done to prepare the University for the spread of COVID-19?

-Travel Recommendations, Study Abroad Details, F-1 and J-1 Students, New F-1 Student FAQ's
+Travel Recommendations and Study Abroad Details, Current F-1 and J-1 Students, New F-1 Student FAQ's

 - Please visit the Office of International Programs COVID-19 FAQ page for specific frequently asked questions.

 Prospective Students and Visitors Informations